Experience making Oshi Sushi (pressed Sushi)

-4types pressed sushi
+3 types pressed sushi

-grilled salted mackerel
+1. grilled salted mackerel and ginger

-crab stick and onion
+3. crab stick (crab meat-shaped kamaboko) and onion

 Matcha tea (green tea)